avolitty/avolitty-randomizer/README.md

 #### Description
 Create random integers using ANSI C89 standard I/O with a fast and unique randomization algorithm.

+- Allocates memory with stack instead of heap
 - ANSI C89 compilation option -std=c89 supported
 - Compiles with Clang or GCC
+- Conforms to strict ISO C with -pedantic-errors enabled
 - Entropy derived from the tmpnam() function in stdio.h
 - Fast randomization speed with optimization level 3
 - Memory-safe with well-defined behavior